By using our site without disabling cookies, you consent to our use of them.

 Long, cool, steady rains in June came during bloom which translated into small, loose clusters, ripening all summer.
 Then, in late summer, we started to catch up on heat units, with September and October warmer than usual.

 Over the Labor Day weekend, an extreme weather event caused wildfires that swept through a historic number of acres of Oregon forests.
-Luckily at Alexana, harvest was already well underway, and we scrambled to wrap up the harvest of the last blocks before the smoke settled down into the hills.
+Luckily at Alexana, harvest was already well underway, and we hurried to wrap up the harvest of the last blocks before the smoke settled down into the hills.

 We ended the year at 2,369 Growing Degree Days, which is similar to 2013 or 2018.
 The crop was small, on par with 2012, or even smaller.
 Still, the small clusters and berries were very concentrated, making for some outstanding flavorful wines with moderate to low alcohols and vibrant acidity.